Following are the rules for Cruising World’s 2010 Boat of the Year contest. Please read carefully and contact us if you have any questions.

 2. New Production Models

-The Boat of the Year competition is open by invitation of Cruising World and Sailing World magazines to new cruising sailboats and performance sailboats introduced between October 2007 and October 2008.
+The Boat of the Year competition is open by invitation of Cruising World magazine to new cruising sailboats introduced between October 2008 and October 2009.

 3. Entry Material

-Included with this packet are BOTY Entrance Forms for both magazines from which we’ll also draw for our roundup of new models which will appear in the October issues.
+Included with this packet are BOTY Entry Forms from which we’ll also draw for our roundup of new models which will appear in the October issues.
 Please return it along with other supporting material (design and construction details, sales brochures, line art, photos, etc.) to:

 55 Hammarlund Way